rust-lang/rust/src/doc/rustc-dev-guide/src/glossary.md

 ------------------------|--------
 AST                     |  the abstract syntax tree produced by the syntax crate; reflects user syntax very closely. codegen unit            |  when we produce LLVM IR, we group the Rust code into a number of codegen units.
 Each of these units is processed by LLVM independently from one another, enabling parallelism.
-They are also the unit of incremental re-use. completeness            |  soundness is a technical term in type theory.
+They are also the unit of incremental re-use. completeness            |  completeness is a technical term in type theory.
 Completeness means that every type-safe program also type-checks.
 Having both soundness and completeness is very hard, and usually soundness is more important. (see "soundness"). cx                      |  we tend to use "cx" as an abbrevation for context.
 See also `tcx`, `infcx`, etc.
 DAG                     |  a directed acyclic graph is used during compilation to keep track of dependencies between queries. ([see more](incremental-compilation.html))
 DefId                   |  an index identifying a definition (see `librustc/hir/def_id.rs`).
 Uniquely identifies a `DefPath`.